microsoft/vcpkg/docs/users/registries.md

 #### Registry Objects: `"baseline"`

 The `"baseline"` field must be a string.
-For git registries and for the built-in registry, it should be a commit ID or a tag name.
+For git registries and for the built-in registry, it should be a 40-character commit ID.
 For filesystem registries, it can be any string that the registry defines.

 #### Registry Objects: `"repository"`